 - 1/4 cup capers, drained

 - If making ahead, I get the dish ready and just reheat on the stovetop for a few minutes with a pot cover.
-I have also reheated in oven at 250 degrees for about 10 minutes.
+Can be reheated in the oven at 250 degrees for about 10 minutes.

-- If using chicken stock instead of wine, use low-sodium, fat-free.
+- If using chicken stock instead of wine, use low-sodium, fat-free broth.

-- Any nutritional data I provide is an approximation and actual dietary information can vary based on ingredients and portion sizes
+- I am not a registered dietician, I do my best to provide the most accurate nutritional values.
+Any nutritional data I provide is an approximation.
+Actual dietary information can vary based on ingredients and portion sizes